porkandbeans/OpenTTD/README.md

 cmake ..
 make
 ```
 Below this is the original README.md in case you need help compiling the code on Windows.
+Take it with a grain of salt as they will be instructions for compiling the official source code (not this).

 ## Table of contents